-3. Facial expression
+3. Adding Facial Expressions

-|You can also download the latest Cubism Editor here.
+You can download the latest Cubism Editor here.

-Using Live2D, we will actually move the illustrations.
+Using Live2D, let’s actually move the illustrations.

 Basic Tutorial List